20th April 2018

 1. Replacing a missing tooth

 Losing a single tooth can not only knock your confidence but can put a strain on your nearby teeth.
 These nearby teeth can drift into the gap of the missing tooth causing additional gaps in your smile and leaving the teeth looking crooked.
-This problem can also affect your bite, as there are less teeth to hold onto and separate your food.
+This problem can also affect your bite, as there are fewer teeth to hold onto and separate your food.

 2. They don’t rely on your other teeth

-Dental implants do not rely on the teeth next to them in your mouth for support.
+Dental implants in Stourbridge do not rely on the teeth next to them in your mouth for support.
 This is exceptionally important if you are having a single dental implant.
 Whereas dental bridges do rely on the neighbouring teeth for support, dental implants are incredibly strong and therefore can be placed amongst weaker teeth.

 3. Easy maintenance